MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 codePush.getUpdateMetadata(updateState: UpdateState = UpdateState.RUNNING): Promise<LocalPackage>;
 ```

 Retrieves the metadata for an installed update (like description, mandatory) whose state matches the specified `updateState` parameter.
-This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that is waiting to be applied via a resume or restart.
+This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there's a pending update that's waiting to be applied via a resume or restart.
 For more information about the possible update states, and what they represent, see to the [UpdateState reference](#updatestate).

 This method returns a `Promise`, which resolves to one of two possible values: